gnolang/gno/docs/how-to-guides/effective-gno.md

 This section highlights some Gno good practices that might seem counter-intuitive, especially if you're coming from a Go background.

-### Embrace Global Variables in Gno
+### Embrace Global Variables in Gno Realms

-In Gno, using global variables isn't just acceptable - it's encouraged.
-This is because global variables in Gno provide a way to have persisted states automatically.
+In Gno, using global variables is not only acceptable, but it's also encouraged, specifically when working with realms.
+This is due to the unique persistence feature of realms.

 In Go, you would typically write your logic and maintain some state in memory.
 However, to persist the state and ensure it survives a restart, you would need